 - 1 cup All Purpose Flour

 Preheat the oven to 325 deg.
 Line cupcake pans with paper liners.

-the vanilla.
-With the mixer on low, add the flour and salt, and mix just until the dry
+Blend in the vanilla.
+With the mixer on low, add the flour and salt, and mix just until the dry ingredients are incorporated.

 - 4 oz Semi Sweet Chocolate, chopped